Clubs: Club Brugge KV & Cercle Brugge KSV | Opening: 1975 | Capacity: 29,042 seats

 Jan Breydel Stadion lies in the west of Bruges, about 3.5 kilometres from Bruges’ historic city centre and main railway station.

-By bus from the main railway station, take either line 5 or 15 in the direction of St.-Andries.
+The stadium can be reached by bus.
+From the main railway station take either line 5 or 15 in the direction of St.-Andries.
 The ride takes about 15 minutes and it is a further 5 minutes walking from stop Sint-Andries.

 Address: Olympialaan 74, 8200 St.-Andries (Brugge)